aymanmahran/procto/README.md

 ```
 npm run build
 ```
 The output in `dist` folder can then be deployed to any web hosting service (in this case, AWS).
+The folder can also be uploaded to services like Heroku for fast deployment.